WarrenE456/ApolloCAS/README.md

 Types like Arr and Sym are stored by reference and live in the "heap" and are managed by the garbage collector.
 Primitives like Bool and Int are stored locally.

-## Part 2: The Computer Algebra System
+## Part 2: ApolloCAS the Computer Algebra System

 This is the much less mature part of ApolloCAS, and much work is still to be done, but here are the features thus far.